Weights & Biases

 Synchronization Tutorials for Other Tools

-You can sync Wandb projects to SwanLab in two ways:
+You can sync projects from Wandb to SwanLab in three ways:

-- Live Synchronization: If your current project uses Wandb for experiment tracking, you can use the
+- Real-time Syncing: If your current project uses wandb for experiment tracking, you can use the

-swanlab.sync_wandb()command to log metrics to SwanLab simultaneously while running the training script. - Convert Existing Projects: If you want to replicate a Wandb project on SwanLab, you can use
+swanlab.sync_wandb()command to simultaneously log metrics to SwanLab while running your training script. - Convert existing projects from the wandb website: If you want to copy projects from the wandb server (wandb.ai or privately deployed wandb) to SwanLab, you can use

 INFO